zachMahan64/bear-lang/README.md

 </div>

-# bear-lang (Work in Progress)
-- A modern, C-like language inspired by C++ and Rust.
+- A modern, powerful, C-like language with simple syntax.
-- Bear is statically-typed and compiled aiming for simplicity and clarity.
-- Uses LLVM for the backend.
+- Bear is statically-typed and compiled using LLVM as the backend.
+- Codegen is still a work-in-progress.

 ## Documentation
 - [Grammar](docs/syntax.md)